You are here: Home Author Guidelines

 The registered systematic reviews must contain a number mentioned in the manuscripts at the end of abstracts and at the end of the manuscripts both.

-Systematic Review papers, authors are also encourage to obtain an institutional ethical approval from their university/hospital.
+In systematic Review papers, authors are also encouraged to obtain institutional ethical approval from their university/hospital.

 Statement of ethics in case reports

-If the patient was deceased, publication consent statement should be taken from their first relatives.
+If the patient was deceased, a publication consent statement should be taken from their first relatives.